richbenmintz/fabric-cicd/docs/how_to/parameterization.md

       file_path: <file-path-filter-value>
 ```

-If the `enable_environment_variable_replacement` feature flag is set, pipeline/environment variables will be used to replace the values in the parameter.yml file with the corresponding values from the variables dictionary, see example below.:
+If the `enable_environment_variable_replacement` feature flag is set, pipeline/environment variables will be used to replace the values in the parameter.yml file with the corresponding values from the variables dictionary, see example below:
 **Only Environment Variable beginnging with '$ENV:' will be used as replacement values.**

 ```yaml